-Overview of BEN-MY-CHREE
+Overview of Ben-My-Chree

-The Dutch built RoPax BEN-MY-CHREE was ordered while the Isle of Man Steam Packet Company was under the ownership of Sea Containers, and is the sole conventional passenger vessel operated by the company at present.
-She was launched in 1998 at the Dutch yard of Van der Giessen-de Noord at Krimpen an den IJssel, near Rotterdam.
-Purchased at a price of £24m (US$39.5m), BEN-MY-CHREE was purpose-built for Isle of Man services and was not only the largest vessel to ever enter service with the Steam Packet.
+The Dutch built Ro-Pax ferry BEN-MY-CHREE (VI) was ordered while the Isle of Man Steam Packet Company was under the ownership of Sea Containers.
+She is the sole conventional passenger vessel operated by the company at present.
+BEN-MY-CHREE (VI) was launched in 1998 at the Dutch yard of Van der Giessen-de Noord at Krimpen an den IJssel, near Rotterdam.
+Purchased at a price of £24m (US$39.5m), BEN-MY-CHREE was the first new-build vessel for Isle of Man services for 23 years.
+She was purpose-built and was the largest vessel to ever enter service with the Steam Packet.

-It is said that all Van der Giessen ferries of the same era are based on this common hull form including Irish Ferries Isle of Innisfree (currently KAITAKI) and ISLE OF INISHMORE, STENA JUTLANDICA (III), the aforementioned North Sea Ferries freighters, COMMODORE CLIPPER (which many consider a part-sister to BEN-MY-CHREE by many), and even Brittany Ferries MONT ST MICHEL.
+It is said that all Van der Giessen ferries of the same era are based on this common hull form and a wider derivative including Irish Ferries ISLE OF INNISFREE (currently KAITAKI) and ISLE OF INISHMORE, STENA JUTLANDICA (III), the aforementioned North Sea Ferries (now P&O) “super freighters”, COMMODORE CLIPPER (which many consider a part-sister to BEN-MY-CHREE), and even their final vessels, Brittany Ferries MONT ST MICHEL and SNCM’s PASCAL PAOLI.
 During the 1990’s, Van der Giessen became a popular choice of yard with ferry companies due to their ability to build vessels to a good standard quickly and at an attractive price.
 This was due in no small part to the yards use of modular construction and standardised design.

 In addition to increasing passenger capacity through the addition of a new 100 person bar area and 100 person quiet lounge, this refit also included adding outside passenger space to the vessel for the first time.
 While the accommodation module and supporting steelwork were fitted during the month long refit, outfitting of the new accommodation took place while the vessel was back in service.